 Of the established brands, Domino’s may have made the most apparent change to adapt to the new market; they literally changed their name, dropping the “Pizza” in 2012 to simply be known now as “Domino’s.”
 The move was accompanied by a large national advertising campaign which claimed that since Domino’s had been offering more than pizza for quite some time, it just made sense to no longer limit themselves in their brand name.

-While the brand has continued to develop their menu, the vast majority of their offering still revolves around carbs, cheese and tomato sauce, whether that comes in the form of a pizza, a sandwich, or a pasta bowl.
+While the brand has continued to develop its menu, the vast majority of its offering still revolves around carbs, cheese, and tomato sauce, whether that comes in the form of a pizza, a sandwich, or a pasta bowl.
 Domino’s has also begun further emphasizing their take-out business in their advertising and operations.
 Traditionally, quick-service pizza brands focused almost exclusively on delivery, and Domino’s was no different.

 In the early 1970s, Domino’s came out with one of the indelible marketing campaigns of the last fifty years with their “30 Minutes or It's Free” guarantee, which has since been endlessly copied, parodied, and ultimately litigated over the past 40 years.
 However, in recent years, as competitors such as Little Caesar’s have increased their market share, Domino’s has made moves to position themselves as a leading take-out option in the industry.